sdiehl/write-you-a-haskell/evaluation.md

 is forced the representation of the thunk is *updated* with the computed value and is not recomputed upon further reference.

-The thunks for the unevaluated lambda expressions are allocated when evaluated the resulting computed value is also placed in the same reference so that subsequent computations share the result.
-If the argument is never needed it is never computed, this results in a trade-off between space and time.
+The thunks for unevaluated lambda expressions are allocated when evaluated, and the resulting computed value is placed in the same reference so that subsequent computations share the result.
+If the argument is never needed it is never computed, which results in a trade-off between space and time.

 <!--
 Evaluation for call-by-need never has worse asymptotic time complexity than call-by-value, but can result in worse space complexity.
 -->

-Since the evaluation of subexpression is not in any pre-ordained order, any impure functions with side-effects will be evaluated in an unspecified order, as a result call-by-need can only effectively be implemented in a purely functional setting.
+Since the evaluation of subexpression does not follow any pre-defined order, any impure functions with side-effects will be evaluated in an unspecified order.
+As a result call-by-need can only effectively be implemented in a purely functional setting.